Faithlife/FaithlifeUtility/docs/Faithlife.Utility/StringSegment/StringSegment.md

 ## Remarks

-Creates a segment that starts at the specified offset and continues to the end of the owner string.
+Creates a segment that starts at the specified offset and continues to the end of the source string.

 ## See Also